In the Kydd Series how do you select the settings and historical events?

 How many books do you hope to write in the Kydd series?

-At least 21.
-My next book is The Baltic Prize out in November.
+At least 25.
+My next book will be The Iberian Flame out in June 2018.

 Tell me about your other books

 I’ve also written Stockwin’s Maritime Miscellany, a little non-fiction homage to the Golden Age of Sail.
 As well as the Kydd Series I’m writing the GameChangers Series, standalone novels based on pivotal points in history.
 The Silk Tree is the first of these, followed by The Powder of Death.

 Portsmouth Point: “Portsmouth Point” by Thomas Rowlandson, Public Domain via Wikimedia Commons; Nelson: Public domain via Wikimedia Commons